muzzley/muzzley-alljoyn-integration-demo/README.md

 This project demonstrates how [Muzzley](http://www.muzzley.com) can be used to transport [AllJoyn Notifications](https://www.alljoyn.org/about/core-services/notification) ([interface spec](https://allseenalliance.org/docs-and-downloads/documentation/alljoyn-notification-service-framework-interface-specification)) to the Internet.

-AllJoyn Notifications are usally only transported through local networks such as WiFi or Bluetooth.
+AllJoyn Notifications are usually only transported through local networks such as WiFi or Bluetooth.
 By integrating Muzzley into an an Android application that is capable of receiving local AllJoyn Notifications, we transport them through the Muzzley cloud to any other place in the world (where there's Internet access, of course).

-## Muzzley/AllJoyn Notification Gateway
+## Muzzley / AllJoyn Notification Gateway

 The first component of the integration consists of an Android application that acts as an AllJoyn Notification receiver and, at the same time, as a Muzzley-enabled application capable of emitting data to paired devices through the Internet.